Hypercubed/javascript-the-esoteric-parts/README.md

 ## Semantic Versioning

-Semantic Versioning, while not a feature of JavaScript, is a vital to JavaScript package management and is often misunderstood.
+Semantic Versioning, while not a feature of JavaScript, is vital to JavaScript package management and is often misunderstood.

 - [We fail to follow SemVer – and why it needn’t matter](https://www.youtube.com/watch?v=tc2UgG5L7WM&index=6&list=PLFZ5NyC0xHDaaTy6tY9p0C0jd_rRRl5Zm) by Stephan Bönnemann at JSConf Budapest 2015
 - [Semantic Versioning: Why You Should Be Using it](http://www.sitepoint.com/semantic-versioning-why-you-should-using/)